andytudhope/living-blue-book/source/responsibility/wepener.md

 far beyond the will of those you served with.

-So we sing, great boer kommandant, the peaceful music of another part of our shared heritage, mixed blood which beats remembrance of you and everything you yearned for:
+So we sing, great boer kommandant, the peaceful music which plays another part in our shared heritage, mixed blood which beats remembrance of you and everything you yearned for: